GameRockUK/cookingproject2/README.md

 Main issue with the application is that it allows anyone to do anything, if time provided we would restrict it down to just the recipe owner could edit/delete the recipe they have created.

+## Testing

+We have done various tests to ensure this application reaches the expectation of the customers.

+The first test we did was the basic functionality of the add, edit and delete recipes functions.
+We identified early on that the data from the MongoDB wasn't being manipulated as we would of liked and the communication between the application and the MongoDB was working, after tweaking the app.py we realised that the env.py was incorrect so we adjusted this to make it work, it turned out it was the Mongo URI which was incorrect.

+Another test we did was the responsive test, to ensure the application worked across other resolutions.
+We hit a few issues with this, particularly around the Paralax that we added.
+We had to adjust the width in the stylesheet and we also had to edit the background image width as well.
+After a few styling tweaks we managed to get it working as expected.

+## Deployment

+We deployed the application to Github and Heroku, Github for the version control and backup purposes and Heroku for the publishing of the application.

+In Heroku we had to add the Mongo URI into the config vars to ensure it connected with the MongoDB correctly.

+In order to run the code locally we used the git command 'python3 app.py' on Gitpod.

 ## Credits